sbir3japan/LetterOfCredit/README.md

 ### Updating the web frontend

 If the [front-end](https://github.com/corda/LetterOfCreditWeb) has been modified, it needs to be redeployed onto the nodes.
-You do this by...
+You do this by

+* Building the project by running ng build --prod --aot --build-optimizer --base-href="/web/loc/"
+* Navigate to the newly created 'dist' folder within the root of the front-end project.
+* Copy the entire contents of the 'dist' folder into the CorDapp project at 'LetterOfCredit\kotlin-source\src\main\resources\loc'